fpopic/bioinf/README.md

 # Student assignment project (Bioinformatics)
 **A representation of a compressed de Bruijn graph for pan-genome analysis that enables search**

-Goal: Implementation of A1 & A2 algorithms and comparison to original implementation
+Goal: Implementation of A1 & A2 algorithms and comparison to the original implementation

 Original Paper: https://almob.biomedcentral.com/articles/10.1186/s13015-016-0083-7